Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Results

 Another important robustness test that we performed is the selection of the reference data.
-Reliance on external data is a potential limitation for any binary extrinsic \AV methods, like \imOrg.
-As explained in Section~\ref{sec-introduction}, \imOrg, suffers a substantial loss in performance if the impostors are selected from another genre. \ourApproach also has the crucial requirement that a reference corpus $\Dref$ is collected and it is presumably important that $\Dref$ is as compatible as possible, especially in genre but generally speaking in as many parameters as possible, with $\Dset_{\A}$ and $\Dset_{\unknown}$.
+Reliance on external data is a potential limitation for all binary extrinsic \AV methods such as \imOrg.
+As explained in Section~\ref{sec-introduction}, \imOrg, suffers a substantial loss in performance if the impostors are selected from another genre. \ourApproach has the same crucial requirement that a reference corpus $\Dref$ is collected and it is presumably important that $\Dref$ is as compatible as possible, especially in genre, with $\DA$ and $\Dunk$.
 To test the robustness of \ourApproach to variations in $\Dref$ type we ran 144 tests by pairing each of the twelve corpora to every other corpora.
-For example, we performed the analysis for $\CorpusEnron$ but we used as $\Dref$ $\CorpusACL$.
-We then calculated Accuracy and \cllr for all combinations and we produced a plot for each metric displaying the resulting drop in performances when using a different $\Dref$ (Figure~\ref{fig:crossgenre}).
+For example, we performed the analysis for $\CorpusEnron$ but used $\CorpusACL$ as $\Dref$.
+Then, we calculated Accuracy and \cllr for all combinations and created a plot for each metric displaying the resulting drop in performances when using a different $\Dref$ (Figure~\ref{fig:crossgenre}).
 The diagonal of Figure~\ref{fig:crossgenre} (top) shows the same results reported in Table~\ref{tab:EvalResults}, which function as the benchmark of performance for each row of the plot, corresponding to the corpus being tested.

-Overall the results suggest that \ourApproach is extremely robust in many cases of genre variation, including some unrealistic genre combinations.
-This result is unexpected given how \imOrg is instead very much dependent on the set of impostors \cite{HalvaniPhD:2021}.
-For example, cross-corpus comparisons such as using $\CorpusYelp$ as reference for problems in $\CorpusAmazon$ lead to very small losses in Accuracy and this is clearly explainable by the fact that both corpora contain reviews.
-However, certain results are more surprising, such as that using the academic papers from $\CorpusACL$ as reference data for problems in a corpus of chat logs such as $\CorpusPJ$ leads to a performance loss of only 0.27 Accuracy, which is substantial but much less than expected given the disparity.
+These results show that, as expected, the performance of \ourApproach can be strongly affected by genre variations in the reference corpus.
+The overall performance loss, however, is not as substantial as might be expected for a method such as \imOrg \parencite{HalvaniPhD:2021}.
+Firstly, for reasonable cross-corpus comparisons such as using $\CorpusYelp$ as reference for problems in $\CorpusAmazon$, where both corpora are reviews, the loss in Accuracy is small.
+Secondly and more surprisingly, ‘unreasonable’ comparisons such using academic papers from $\CorpusACL$ as reference data for problems in a corpus of chat logs such as $\CorpusPJ$ leads to a reduction of, relatively speaking, only 0.27 Accuracy.
+Such a loss is clearly substantial but the expectation given the literature is that the method should perform at random in such a case.
 This is a comparison that a human analyst would be unlikely to perform and therefore it is a real test of the lower limits in terms of robustness to reference corpora.